The New Dimension of Computing

 JUPITER – Paving the way to the exascale era

 JUPITER, the first European exascale supercomputer, is set to be launched at Forschungszentrum Jülich.
 “Joint Undertaking Pioneer for Innovative and Transformative Exascale Research”, or JUPITER for short, is the first system in Europe with a computing power of more than one quintillion floating-point operations per second.
 JUPITER is set to achieve the performance of one exaflop/s with double the precision (64 bits) typically required for scientific simulations.
-For the training of AI models, JUPITER is expected to achieve over 70 exaflop/s for calculations with lower accuracy (8 bits).
+When used as an AI trainer, JUPITER will be able to provide an AI computing power of about 40 ExaFLOP/s at 8 bit AI precision or even 80 ExaFLOP/s in 8 bit sparsity mode.
 This would make JUPITER one of the fastest computers for AI in the world.
+The system is provided by a supercomputer consortium of ParTec and Eviden and was procured by the EuroHPC JU in collaboration with the Jülich Supercomputing Centre (JSC).

 How JUPITER is used: Examples of applications